ktsn/css-spring-animation/packages/vue/README.md

 The first argument is a function or ref that returns the style object to be animated.
 The second argument is an options object.
 It also can be a function or ref that returns the options.

+It is expected to be used in a complex situation that `<spring>` HOC is not suitable to be used.

 ```vue
 <script setup>
 import { ref } from 'vue'